openstack/octavia/doc/source/design/version0.5/component-design.rst

 This is routed connectivity to back-end members.
 This is implied when a member object does not have a subnet_id specified.
-In this topology, it is assumed that member ip_addresses are reachable through standard neutron routing, and therefore connections to them can be initiated from the octavia VM's default gateway.
+In this topology, it is assumed that member ip_addresses are reachable through standard neutron routing, and therefore connections to them can be initiated from the amphora's default gateway.
 No new virtual interfaces need to be plumbed for this type of connectivity to members.